-Plano is a city in Texas.
-It is located in the counties of Collin and Denton, and it is part of the Dallas-Fort Worth metro area.
+Plano is a city in Texas, and is located in the counties of Collin and Denton, and it is part of the Dallas-Fort Worth metro area.
 The city has a population of 286,057 and is the ninth largest city in the state by population.
 The city of Plano is most known for being home to the headquarters of many international companies.

 Plano was incorporated as a city in 1872 following the development of the Houston and Central Texas Railway.
-Prior to this, the area was settled by Europeans in the 1840s.
+Before this, the area was settled by Europeans in the 1840s.
 After it was incorporated, the population grew to over 500 people in just two years.
 The city faced some challenges early in its history with a fire that destroyed it in 1881.
-It was rebuilt fairly quickly and became prosperous through the remainder of the 1880s.
+It was rebuilt relatively quickly and became prosperous through the remainder of the 1880s.

 The population exceeded 1,300 by 1900 and grew slowly over the first few decades.
 During the 1970s was when the city saw its population grow, like many other cities following World War II.
 The population in 1970 was almost 18,000.
 By the next census, it was 72,000.
-It was during the 1980s when the city really flourished as it attracted corporate headquarters for companies including Frito-Lay.
+It was during the 1980s when the city flourished as it attracted corporate headquarters for companies including Frito-Lay.
 By the time the 1990s rolled around, the city had a population of over 100,000.
 In 2000, it had expanded to over 222,000.

-Today, the city has been ranked as one of the best cities in the country based on livability.
+Today, the city has been listed as one of the best cities in the country based on livability.
 It was also ranked as the Best Place to Live in the United States.
 Many corporate headquarters have located to Plano in recent years, including but not limited to Alliance Data, Cinemark Theatres, Dr. Pepper, Pizza Hut and Toyota.